Kodak Portra 800 Film Review

 Grain structure, resolution, and sharpness.

-Portra 800 certainly is not grain-free.
+Portra 800 is certainly not grain-free.
 I’ve shot it with a half-frame camera, which produces the smallest format you can reasonably expose this film at, requiring the greatest level of magnification.
-The grain is exceptionally prominent in that format, especially when scanned in high-res and viewed full-width on a large screen:
+My results showed prominent (but not overwhelming) granules, especially when scanned in high-res and viewed full-width on a large screen.

-The datasheet for Portra 800 defines its grain resolution in a Print Grain Index table.
+Kodak uses the Print Grain Index to measure Portra 800’s granularity in its datasheet.
 PGI is an updated human-centric experiment-based method of understanding grain.
 In contrast to RMS, which provides just one number, PGI is an observer survey that considers variations in grain size across various layers (whereas RMS sometimes produces non-sensical readings).

 Kodak Portra 800 with Olympus L-10 Super.